-COOPERATIVE FEDERALISM WEBINAR (ONLINE).
+COOPERATIVE FEDERALISM WEBINAR.
 The Environmental Council of the States (ECOS) released a webinar, available on demand, highlighting ECOS' paper on Cooperative Federalism 2.0 and offering a deeper look into the EPA-state relationship.

-4-5 MAR 19, GAITHERSBURG, MD (AND ONLINE): WORKSHOP ON COMPUTATIONAL MODELS FOR LARGE OUTDOOR FIRES.
+- 4-8 MAR 19, DENVER, CO: NATIONAL MILITARY FISH AND WILDLIFE ASSOCIATION (NMFWA) MEETING.
+NMFWA will hold its annual training workshop and meeting in conjunction with the Wildlife Management Institute's 84th North American Wildlife and Natural Resources Conference.
+See the meeting website for a draft agenda, training courses available, and event details. - 4-5 MAR 19-Workshop on Computational Models for Large Outdoor Fires.
 The National Institute of Standards and Technology will host a workshop 4-5 MAR 19 to discuss the current state of measurement science gaps in implementing computational tools to model large scale outdoor fires, such as those found in the wildland and wildland-urban interface communities.
-Portions of the workshop will be available via web broadcasting.

-21-22 MAY 19, CHAMPAIGN, IL: 2019 EMERGING CONTAMINANTS IN THE ENVIRONMENT CONFERENCE.
+Portions of the workshop will be available via web broadcasting. - 21-22 MAY 19, CHAMPAIGN, IL: 2019 EMERGING CONTAMINANTS IN THE ENVIRONMENT CONFERENCE.
 The Illinois Sustainable Technology Center and the Illinois-Indiana Sea Grant are cohosting the conference.
 The conference will expand beyond the aquatic environment to also include air and soil studies along with effects on human and animal health.
 The conference will feature presentations on the latest in emerging contaminant research, policies, and outreach.